SE1-Community/SE1-GameShell/README.md

 ---------------

 Before starting the build process, make sure you have a "Temp" folder in your development directory.
 If it doesn't exist, create it.
-SeriousSkaStudio has some issues with MFC windows that can prevent the main window from being displayed properly.
+SkaStudio has some issues with MFC windows that can prevent the main window from being displayed properly.

 License
 -------